Electronic waste: Consumer awareness efforts

 The Sustainable Materials Management (SMM) Electronic Challenge was created by the United States Environmental Protection Agency (EPA) in 2012.
 Participants of the Challenge are manufacturers of electronics and electronic retailers.
 These companies collect end-of-life (EOL) electronics at various locations and send them to a certified, third-party recycler.
-Program participants are then able to publicly promote and report 100% responsible recycling for their companies.
+Program participants can then publicly promote and report 100% responsible recycling for their companies.
 The Electronics TakeBack Coalition (ETBC) is a campaign aimed at protecting human health and limiting environmental effects where electronics are being produced, used, and discarded.
-The ETBC aims to place responsibility for disposal of technology products on electronic manufacturers and brand owners, primarily through community promotions and legal enforcement initiatives.
+The ETBC aims to place responsibility for the disposal of technology products on electronic manufacturers and brand owners, primarily through community promotions and legal enforcement initiatives.
 It provides recommendations for consumer recycling and a list of recyclers judged environmentally responsible.
 While there have been major benefits from the rise in recycling and waste collection created by producers and consumers, such as valuable materials being recovered and kept away from landfill and incineration, there are still many problems present with the EPR system including "how to ensure proper enforcement of recycling standards, what to do about waste with positive net value, and the role of competition" (Kunz et al.).
-Many stakeholders agreed there needs to be a higher standard of accountability and efficiency to improve the systems of recycling everywhere, as well as the growing amount of waste being an opportunity more so than downfall since it gives us more chances to create an efficient system.
+Many stakeholders agreed that there needs to be a higher standard of accountability and efficiency to improve recycling systems everywhere, and that the growing amount of waste is more of an opportunity than a problem, since it gives us more opportunities to create efficient systems.
 To make recycling competition more cost-effective, the producers agreed that there needs to be a higher drive for competition because it allows them to have a wider range of producer responsibility organizations to choose from for e-waste recycling.

-The Certified Electronics Recycler program for electronic recyclers is a comprehensive, integrated management system standard that incorporates key operational and continual improvement elements for quality, environmental and health and safety performance.
-The grassroots Silicon Valley Toxics Coalition promotes human health and addresses environmental justice problems resulting from toxins in technologies.
+The Certified Electronics Recycler program for electronic recyclers is a comprehensive, integrated management system standard that incorporates key operational and continual improvement elements for quality, environmental, and health and safety performance.
+The grassroots Silicon Valley Toxics Coalition promotes human health and addresses environmental justice issues arising from toxins in technology.
 The World Reuse, Repair, and Recycling Association (wr3a.org) is an organization dedicated to improving the quality of exported electronics, encouraging better recycling standards in importing countries, and improving practices through "Fair Trade" principles.
 Take Back My TV (possibly discontinued) is a project of The Electronics TakeBack Coalition and grades television manufacturers to find out which are responsible, in the coalition's view, and which are not.